vinamogit/KALE-sc/README.md

 }
 ```

-Couple things to note:
+A couple things to note:

 1. We only take the last 32 bytes of the `farmer` address.
-This allows us to keep the hash generation process as small, compact and cheap as possible while still supporting both G- and C- address `farmer`s.
-(G- addresses are 44 bytes while C- addresses are just 40 when deriving from their raw XDR)
+This allows us to keep the hash generation process as small, compact and cheap as possible while still supporting both G- and C- `farmer` addresses.
+(G- addresses are 44 bytes while C- addresses are just 40 when breaking them down to their raw XDR)
-2. The nonce is a `u128` so 16 bytes long.
-That's pretty long.
-3. Entropy is the last hash of the previous block.
+2. Entropy is the last hash of the previous block.
 You can get it as the instance storage `FarmEntropy` value.
 (Worth noting you can also get the `index` value from the instance storage `FarmIndex`)
+3. The nonce is a `u128` so 16 bytes long.
+That's pretty long.

 I've tried to keep the hash as tight and simple as possible to make it easier and faster to build hashing algorithms without having to fiddle with XDR headers.

-Note you can update your submission if you happen to find a hash with more zeros than your previous submission just keep in mind transaction submissions aren't free so choose your timing wisely.
-Submit too soon and you might find a larger zero prefix later.
-Submit too late and you might miss the block entirely and forfeit your stake.
+Note you can update your `work` submission if you happen to find a hash with more zeros than your previous submission just keep in mind transaction submissions aren't free (the XLM transaction submission fee) so choose your timing wisely.
+Submit too soon and you might find a larger zero prefix before the block closes.
+Submit too late and you might miss the block entirely and thus forfeit your stake.

 ### 3. `harvest`

 Once you've put in a solid block's work you can finally harvest your `KALE`.
-The `harvest` function will calculate your share of the block reward based on your contribution to the block and the total contributions of all other hard working farmers.
+The `harvest` function will calculate your share of the block reward based on your contribution to the block against the total contributions of all other hard working farmers.

 The total available reward will be the base `BLOCK_REWARD` + any stake that wasn't reclaimed during a subsequent `work` invocation.

-You are always guaranteed to receive back _at least_ as much as you placed into your stake assuming you were able to submit a valid hash for the block in the `work` step.
+You are always guaranteed to receive back _at least_ as much as you staked assuming you were able to submit a valid hash for the block in the `work` step.

 Keep in mind block's are stored as temporary entries so you either need to act fast to claim your rewards or bump the entry's ttl to keep it from being evicted.
 Once it's gone, it, your rewards, and your stake are all gone with it.